NFL hopeful Michael Sam draws support after announcing he is gay

 “This was getting out there, whether we announced it or not.
 Pro scouts knew it,” Bragman told Reuters.
 “He’s not looking at history.
 He is just looking to tell his story and play football.”

-Bragman said after making the announcement Sunday, Sam was trying to stay out of the spotlight and was spending his time at a practice camp preparing for the draft, scheduled for May 8-10 at New York’s Radio City Music Hall.
+Bragman said Sam was trying to stay out of the spotlight at a practice camp preparing for the draft, scheduled for May 8-10 at New York’s Radio City Music Hall.
+Despite the support, he understands the news may hurt his draft opportunities.

+A day before making the announcement, Sam talked with Wade Davis, a former NFL player who is now executive director for the You Can Play Project, an advocacy group working for equality for lesbian, gay and transgender athletes.

+“There will be a smattering of guys who have a problem with it, but the majority of guys will just care about if he can help them win,” Davis said.
+“I‘m not saying it’s going to be cotton candy for Michael.
+He’ll face the same kind of hazing and joking that all rookies get.”

 Sam, a 6-foot, 2-inch (188-cm), 260-pound (118-kg) pass rusher who graduated in December, was named Defensive Player of the Year in the Southeastern Conference (SEC) after leading the SEC with 11.5 sacks and 19 tackles for a loss.